-Mysticism is the heart-felt recognition obtained through revelation and intuition.
+Mysticism is the heartfelt recognition obtained through revelation and intuition.
 Sufism has been defined in different ways.
-To better understand these two concepts, one can get a perception by comparing practical and theoretical mysticism.
+To better understand these two concepts of mysticism & Sufism in Iran, one can get a perception by comparing practical and theoretical mysticism.

 Practical mysticism is the most audaciously wanted perfection and the highest spiritual interest that expresses human relations and responsibilities within and toward himself, his community and God.
 It takes a spiritual journey as a way of life.

 Theoretical mysticism deals with the interpretation of existence.

 It relies on revelatory and heart-felt principles and bases in its reasoning.
 In fact, Sufism is the practical aspect of mysticism.